nicolagennaro/HPC/Assignements/A02_Gennaro.md

 4) Now we observe that the variable `dx` depends only on the `i` of the outer loop over the grid, and that also `dy` depends on the `j` of the second grid loop.
 This means that these values can be computed only once for all the loops that are inside.
-So we calculate them and also their squares outside the loops.
+So we calculate them, and their squares, outside the loops.
-Also the sum of `dx` square and `dy` square can be computed only once outside the `k` loop.
+Also the sum of `dx` square and `dy` square can be computed only once outside the innermost loop.
 The code is now

 ```
 for(p = 0; p < Np; p++)